- ORDER: Passeriformes

-- The covered nest requires maintenance to the canopy throughout the nesting season.
-The Yellow-billed Magpie usually builds a new nest each year, but if a nest fails early in the breeding season the pair will refurbish an old nest for a renesting attempt rather than build a new one.
+- The Yellow-billed Magpie makes a domelike, covered nest that requires maintenance throughout the nesting season.
+Pairs usually build a new nest each year, but late in the breeding season they may refurbish an old nest rather than build a new one.

 - The oldest recorded Yellow-billed Magpie was a female at least 9 years, 11 months old when she was found in California.